sirwolfgang/Sensing/Arduino/Sensor Library/Pressure/MPX4250A/Readme.md

 Notes
 -----
 On the sensor the pin with the notch missing is Pin1.
-This is your data out, with this code; this is to be connected to the Arduino's ‘Analog In’ 0.
+This is your data out, with this code; this is to be connected to the Arduino's 'Analog In' 0.
 Pin 1 - Data
 Pin 2 - Ground
 Pin 3 - +5V